My sister is a high school teacher in South Boston.

 4. Drive & Ridesharing

 All you need is a decent car, a smart phone, and some extra room in your schedule, and you can join the ridesharing revolution.
-The usual sources are Uber or Lyft.
+Uber and Lyft are two of the more popular ridesharing platforms for drivers and they even have an earning guarantee.
 Sign up to be a driver, and you can earn between $15 an hour and $25 an hour, or even more in busy urban locations.

 As a teacher, you can adjust your ridesharing availability.
 You can drive a few hours a week during the school year, and more during school breaks and summer vacation.
 It’s an income source that can adjust easily to your own schedule.